bigchaindb/bigchaindb/docs/server/source/appendices/run-with-vagrant.md

   - IP Address
 - Deploy node with Docker
   - Deploy all the services in Docker containers or as processes.
-- Size of Replica Set(Number of cluster member)
+- Number of BigchainDB nodes
-  - If you want to deploy the services inside Docker containers, you can specify number of member(s) in the MongoDB/BigchainDB cluster.
+  - If you want to deploy the services inside Docker containers, you can specify number of member(s) in the BigchainDB cluster.
 - Upstart Script
 - Vagrant Provider
   - Virtualbox